Here are the ten most pressing needs concerning missionaries today.

 2. Far more missionaries need to serve on the frontlines.

 Of the world’s 16,562 people groups, about 6,700 have yet to hear the Gospel.
-Only 10% of missionaries were reported to be working among the unreached people groups in 1999, while 90% work among the already reached people groups (source: Winter and Koch, Finishing the Task, Perspectives on the World Christian Movement, 1999, p.
+Only 10% of missionaries were working among the unreached people groups in 1999, while 90% work among the already reached people groups (source: Winter and Koch, Finishing the Task, Perspectives on the World Christian Movement, 1999, p.
 543).
-Today, the percentage of missionaries who work among unreached people groups is even lower.
+Today, the percentage of missionaries who work among the unreached people groups is even lower.

-3. Much more money needs to be given for foreign missions.
+4. Much more money needs to be given for foreign missions.

 Ninety-six percent of the money collected by churches in USA is spent in USA.
 For every $1 it spends on missions, both domestic and foreign, one large Protestant denomination spends $5 to pay the interest on its church building mortgages.
 According to World Evangelization Research Center, annual church embezzlements by top custodians exceed the amount of money spent on foreign missions worldwide.

-Of the money that trickles abroad for foreign missions, 87% goes to work among people who are already Christian, 12% to work among the already-evangelized non-Christians, and only 1% to work among unevangelized and unreached people (source: Mark Baxter, The Coming Revolution: Because Status Quo Missions Won’t Finish the Job, Tate Publishing, Mustang, OK, 2007, p.
+Of the money that trickles abroad for foreign missions, 87% goes to work among people who are already Christian, 12% to work among the already-evangelized non-Christians, and only 1% to work among unreached people (source: Mark Baxter, The Coming Revolution: Because Status Quo Missions Won’t Finish the Job, Tate Publishing, Mustang, OK, 2007, p.
 12).
 Moreover, 90% of all foreign mission funds is being used by cross-cultural (Western) missionaries, who do 10% of the pioneer missions work, while only 10% of all foreign mission funds is used by indigenous missionaries, who do 90% of the pioneer missions work (source: Bob Finley, Reformation in Foreign Missions, Xulon Press, 2005, pp. 178 & 244).

 6. Unqualified missionaries need to stay home at least until they become qualified.